Rotational falls

 Rotational falls occur when a horse falls in such a manner as to somersault before landing on its back.
-It is of particular concern in the sport of eventing, especially in the cross country phase of the competition.
+It is of particular concern in the sport of eventing, especially in the cross-country phase of the competition.
 These falls can cause grave injuries and in the past have resulted in fatalities; such fatalities have spiked in recent years, prompting investigations and movements worldwide to increase the safety for participants.

 Eventing is a three-phase competition consisting of dressage, cross-country, and show jumping.
 Riders worldwide compete in eventing, up to an Olympic level.

-What is a rotational fall?
+What is a rotational fall

 Falls of the rider from the horse are common and can occur at any point in time, from training to the middle of a competition.
 Horse riding is described as a "hazardous pastime", with a high level of injuries and in some cases, death.
 One large contributor to these fatality statistics is that of a rotational fall.
-"Between May 1997 and September 2007 25 rider deaths occurred around the world in the sport of Eventing", 18 of these fatalities resulted from rotational falls.
+"Between May 1997 and September 2007 25 rider deaths occurred around the world in the sport of Eventing", 18 of these fatalities resulting from rotational falls.

-A rotational fall is defined as when the "horse forward somersaults in the air before landing on its back.”
+A rotational fall is defined as when the "horse forward somersaults in the air before landing on its back."
 This often occurs as a result of the horse hitting the fence with its front legs while jumping.
-The possibility of a fall occurring can be increased by a variety of factors including; condition of ground, experience of rider, experience of horse, type of jump, undertaking of course prior to fall and/or position on the scoreboard.
+The likelihood of a fall can be increased by a variety of factors, including the condition of the ground, the experience of the rider, the experience of the horse, the type of jump, the undertaking of the course prior to the fall, and the position on the scoreboard.

-Why are rotational falls most likely to occur in the sport of eventing?
+Prevalence in the sport of eventing

-The cross country phase of eventing presents a course of obstacles that the horse and rider must navigate through to the finish line, these obstacles are solid and unforgiving (photos below show examples of jumps on a course).
-The jumps being solid "demands that a rider approach the jump at exactly the right speed, take off from the right angle and spot".
+The cross country phase of eventing presents a course of obstacles that horse and rider must navigate through to the finish line.
+These obstacles are solid and unforgiving.
+(Photos below show examples of jumps on a course.)
+The jumps' solidity "demands that a rider approach the jump at exactly the right speed, take off from the right angle and spot".
 Rotational falls are most likely to occur during cross country as the fall occurs when the "horse hits a solid fence either with its chest or upper forelegs".
 This becomes increasingly likely the higher the jumps get.
-Although historically, rotational falls were possible in the show jumping phase as rails used to be fixed to the wings that held them, in modern times the jumps are designed with cups holding the rails, allowing them to roll out and fall down if struck by the horse.
+Historically, rotational falls also occurred during the show jumping phase, as rails used to be fixed to the wings that held them; in modern times, however, the jumps are designed with cups holding the rails, which allows them to roll out and fall down if struck by the horse.